Animatron/player/doc/API.md

     createPlayer('my-canvas').load(b().rect([0, 20], [40, 40])).play();

+By the way, order of operations over the `Builder` instance has <sub>almost</sub> absolutely no matter for the result, it is only the matter of easy-reading your own code.
+To be honest, there are several minor exceptions, and if they will be important, we'll mention them individually in the corresponding section.
+Until that, feel free to mess things while it fits you and your friends.

+#### Sandbox

 [Sandbox](http://animatron.com/player/sandbox/sandbox.html) also works with the examples constructed with `Builder` (among with manually created [Scene](#Scene) instances), it just uses the value returned from user code as the scene to load into player.
+So if you want to see any example from this document in action, just copy-paste it to Sanbox page and add the last line returning any `b` instance to the player, like `return scene;` or `return child;` or `return b('wrapper').add(child).add(child);`.

 ### Aliases